coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/28.extendedfieldinfo/item.md

 </map>
 ```

-The above map will activate the RTE in the SalesOrder description field.
+The above mapping will enable the RTE feature for the "description" field in the SalesOrder module.

-As with other Business Maps, the name of the record is what will determine if it is used or not and on what module.
-In this case the name of the record must be: **{MODULENAME}_FieldInfo**.
-For the example map above to work it must be saved in a record whose name is **SalesOrder_FieldInfo**
+Similar to other Business Maps, the record's name determines whether it is used and in which module.
+In this case, the record must be named `{MODULENAME}_FieldInfo`.
+To make the example mapping above work, save it in a record named `SalesOrder_FieldInfo`.

+The information in this mapping is directly available in the DetailViewUtils and EditViewUtils scripts, as well as in the Detail and Edit View Smarty templates.
+You can refer to this commit for an example of how we access this information to add generic support for RTE fields.

-The information in this mapping is available directly in the DetailViewUtils and EditViewUtils scripts and also in the Detail and Edit View Smarty templates.
-You can [study this commit](https://github.com/tsolucio/corebos/commit/97d26c2a7d32a84fee4737e40f099a8166484e64) where we access this information to add generic support for RTE fields.
+The information in this mapping is directly available in the DetailViewUtils and EditViewUtils scripts, as well as in the Detail and Edit View Smarty templates.
+You can refer to [this commit](https://github.com/tsolucio/corebos/commit/97d26c2a7d32a84fee4737e40f099a8166484e64) for an example of how we access this information to add generic support for RTE fields.

-Another example would be to have different settings for an autocomplete field.
-Something like this:
+Another example involves configuring different settings for an autocomplete field.
+Here's the mapping structure:

 ```xml
 <map>